7-Day Meal Plan to Fuel Teenage Athletes

 Why you don’t need additional supplements

-As a teenage athlete, you may be tempted to take additional supplements to enhance your performance, health or appearance.
+I know you may be tempted to take additional supplements to enhance performance, health or appearance.

 Final thoughts